MayAllBeForgiven/Arma3FileWriter/readme.md

 ```
 private _commandString = format ["append %1 %2", _escapedFilePath, _data];
 ```
-⚠ Make sure the file path does not contain any spaces as i have not implemented support for spaces in the filepath

 ## Source code
 I've aded the source code as a .cpp file if you want to make modifications or compile it yourself.